Samyukta Kisan Morcha to observe May 26 as 'black day' marking 6 months of protest against farm laws | Headlines

 A large number of farmers reached Delhi’s borders on November 26 after facing water cannons and police barriers as part of their ''Delhi Chalo'' march against the Centre’s farm laws.

-Thousands of farmers from across the country joined the protest in the following months at Tikri, Singhu and Ghazipur borders around the national capital.
+In the following months, thousands of farmers from across the country joined the protest at Tikri, Singhu and Ghazipur borders around the national capital.

 Rajewal appealed to people to support the call for observing ‘black day’ on May 26.